lunaisnotaboy/gitlab/doc/user/project/merge_requests/cherry_pick_changes.md

-GitLab implements Git's powerful feature to [cherry-pick any commit](https://git-scm.com/docs/git-cherry-pick "Git cherry-pick documentation") with introducing a **Cherry-pick** button in merge requests and commit details.
+GitLab implements Git's powerful feature to [cherry-pick any commit](https://git-scm.com/docs/git-cherry-pick "Git cherry-pick documentation") with a **Cherry-pick** button in merge requests and commit details.

 ## Cherry-picking a merge request